 Here is an example of a wurfl.conf configuration file.
 You can configure the following WURFL options:

-Also note that the requested capability values will be placed in appropriate
+Also note that the requested capability values and virtual capability values will be placed in appropriate

 environment variables having a